pinterest/thriftcheck/README.md

 ### `field.id.negative`

-This check reports an error if a field's ID is negative.
+This check reports an error if a field's ID is explicitly negative.

 ### `field.id.zero`

-This check reports an error if a field's ID is zero, which is generally unsupported by the Apache Thrift compiler.
+This check reports an error if a field's ID is explicitly zero, which is generally unsupported by the Apache Thrift compiler.
 This is distinct from the `field.id.negative` check given the existence of the `--allow-neg-keys` Apache Thrift compiler option.

 ### `field.optional`